triska/ediprolog/README.md

 # Introduction

-*ediprolog* lets you interact with SWI-Prolog in all Emacs buffers.
+*ediprolog* lets you interact with Prolog in all Emacs buffers.
 You can consult Prolog programs and evaluate embedded queries.

 **Project page**: